 Essentially, the higher your score is, the better.
 Having a high credit score suggests to lenders that you are more reliable, and therefore more ‘credit worthy’.
 This means you are more likely to be accepted for credit.

 One thing to bear in mind is that there's no universal credit score in the UK.
-There are three main credit reference agencies in the UK - Experian, Equifax and CallCredit - score differently.
-This means all of us have 3 credit scores - and the score you get may vary depending on where you look.
+There are three main credit reference agencies in the UK -, Equifax and - score differently.
+This means all of us have three credit scores - and the score you get may vary depending on where you look.

-ClearScore gets your report from Equifax, which scores as follows:
+ClearScore gets your score and report from Equifax.

-Here’s a more in-depth look at credit scores, how they’re calculated and which factors could negatively affect your score.
+Here’s a more, how they’re calculated and which factors could negatively affect your score.

 What's the difference between a credit score and credit report, and how do they work together?